Tonopah Desert: Description

 The Tonopah Desert is mostly east-west trending, small, approximately 30 mi long, and lies at the plains of low elevation mountains north; the Belmont Mountains are northeast with the Hummingbird Springs Wilderness in its north-northwest.
 It borders the 'low elevation mountain valley' with the Big Horn Mountains to the west.
-The Big Horn Mountains Wilderness comprise most of the Big Horn's.
+The Big Horn Mountains Wilderness comprise most of the Big Horns.
 The desert is bordered east by other mountain foothills on the west border of the Hassayampa River.

 The Tonopah Desert also lies between two plains: the narrow southeast ridgeline of the Belmont Mountains and the Hassayampa Plain are northeast.
 The west and southwest of the Tonopah Desert is connected to the southeast section of the large Harquahala Plain, northwest-southeast trending, the same lineage as the Centennial and Bouse Washes which drain the named plains, mountains, and the desert, (about twenty landforms in the region).

 The closest city to the Tonopah Desert is Tonopah, Arizona, located in the center-southwest of the region, elevation 1122 ft.